The dos and don’ts of sales prospecting

 Asking the right questions will lead you to realize the vast difference between needs and wants.

-For example, if a customer is struggling with the current version of their phone because it’s too small, it’s too big, the camera isn’t as clear—this may be a ‘want’ rather than a need.
+For example, if a customer is struggling with the current version of their phone because it’s too small, it’s too big, or the camera isn’t as clear—this may be a ‘want’ rather than a need.

 If the same customer is struggling with the phone’s performance, you may consider it as a need.